sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 To create the label animation we can once again iterate through the trains' routes.
 Because we have more than one route, a general purpose function will let us avoid duplicating code.
 As you can see from the code below we're not using a fixed number of arguments to our function.
 Instead we let the caller pass in as many individual routes as desired.
 All of those input parameters will be stored in the `arguments` object.

 The `arguments` object looks a lot like a JavaScript array.
 It has a `length` property, and individual elements are accessible using, for example, `arguments[0]`.
 Unfortunately, the object isn't a true array, so we can't use the convenient array methods (such as `forEach`) on it.
-The very first statement in our function, however, relies on a simple trick to convert the `arguments` object into the true `args` array.
-It's a bit long-winded, but the statement effectively executes the `slice` method on `arguments`.
+As a workaround, the very first statement in our `builLabelAnimation` function shown below relies on a simple trick to convert the `arguments` object into the true `args` array.
+It's a bit long-winded, but the statement in line 2 effectively executes the `slice` method on `arguments`.
 That operation clones `arguments` into a true array.

 > This same trick works for nearly all of JavaScript's "array-like" objects.
 You can often use it to convert them into true arrays.